Borel Edge Colorings for Finite Dimensional Groups: Degree colorings for abelian groups

 Now let $C$ be a $G(a,S) \res (V \setminus V_1)$-component.
-Let $V_2$ be the union of the $V_1$-components meeting $C$,and $U_2$ the union of the $U_1$-components meeting $C$. $V_2$ is contained in a single $(X \setminus U_1)$-component, and hence is colored using a consistent protocol , and likewise for $U_2$.
-Thus, by Lemma \ref{lem:2sets} (note that the path distance between $U_2$ and $V_2$ is more than $4d+1$), we can find a coloring of $C \cup U_2 \cup V_2$ which still follows the original protocols set for $U_2$ and $V_2$ on those sets.
+Let $V_2$ be the union of the $V_1$-components meeting $B(C,1)$ (that is, with edges to $C$),and $U_2$ the union of the $U_1$-components meeting $B(C,1)$. $V_2$ is contained in a single $(X \setminus U_1)$-component, and hence is colored using a consistent sequence of protocols having the form from Lemma \ref{lem:2sets} , and likewise for $U_2$.
+Thus, by the lemma (note that the path distance between $U_2$ and $V_2$ is more than $4d+1$), we can find a $2d$-coloring of $G \res (C \cup U_2 \cup V_2)$ which still follows the original protocols set for $U_2$ and $V_2$ on those sets.
 Since $C$ is always finite, we can in a Borel fashion do this simultaneously for every such $C$, and by construction this does not cause any color conflicts. \end{proof}